DarkWav/SAC/README.md

 # SAC (ShadowAntiCheat)

-## Just to make this clear: you are not allowed to distribute forks of this!
+## Just to make this clear: You wont get ANY support for modified versions of this. (if PHP files are changed)

 ## An AntiCheat plugin for PocketMine-MP and Forks.<br>Compatible with MCPE 0.16.X.